allink/allink-core-static/docs/javascript/usage.md

 ## jQuery vs. Vanilla JS

-Since these scripts and libraries are a collection of tools and existing scripts, we now have a bit of a mix of coding styles.
+Since these scripts and libraries are a collection of existing tools, we now have a bit of a mix of coding styles.
 We tried to unify the code as much as time allowed us to.

 Feel free to use what ever coding style you prefer.